libreobjet/open-guide/en/GLOSSARY.md

 See Creative Commons.

 #### CC0
-Creative Commons Zero is a licence  that waives all copyrights attached to a work.
+Creative Commons Zero is a license that waives all copyrights attached to a work.
 Similar to releasing work into the public domain.

 #### CC-by
-One of the basic Creative Commons licences that only requires that proper attribution is given to the author(s) of the work being used.
+One of the basic Creative Commons licenses that only requires that proper attribution is given to the author(s) of the work being used.

 #### CC-by-sa
-One of the Creative Commons licences that requires that proper attribution is given to the original author(s) and that any derivative should be  published using the same licence.
+One of the Creative Commons licenses that requires that proper attribution is given to the original author(s) and that any derivative should be  published using the same license.

 #### Copy
 > To make an identical duplicate of an original.